Frequently Asked Questions: 2026 Toronto Taxes & Fees

 What information is required to use the toronto property tax lookup?

-To successfully utilize the secure toronto property tax lookup tool, you strictly need your specialized assessment roll number and your unique municipal customer number.
+To successfully utilize the secure toronto property tax lookup tool, you need your specialized assessment roll number and your unique municipal customer number.
 Both of these crucial identifiers are prominently displayed on the upper right corner of any previous physical property tax bill.

 Can a CPA access my property tax account online?

 Yes, a registered CPA or professional accountant can securely access your digital property tax account if you officially grant them authorized third-party representative privileges.
-This allows them to seamlessly extract necessary payment data required for meticulous bookkeeping and accurate corporate tax filing.
+This allows them to extract necessary payment data required for meticulous bookkeeping and accurate corporate tax filing.

 How often is the property tax bill mailed to residents?